 React utilizes a virtual DOM.
 We'll explore what this is and how it works in the next lesson.
 This feature allows us to interact with the DOM more efficiently and with much less code than other libraries and frameworks.

 For a long time, all websites were multi-page applications.
 Many still are, including the MVC applications we created with Rails and .NET.
 Whenever we request to see information or complete an action, we navigate to a new page.
 For example, check out the way a user interacts with the multi-page site kiva.org:

 Each time we request to see different information, we navigate to a new page entirely.

 Now many popular sites like Gmail, Facebook, Instagram, and Twitter are single-page apps.
 They load a single HTML page and then dynamically update that page as necessary.
 This creates a smoother user experience due to the reduced number of page refreshes.

 For instance, check out a user on Instagram's single-page application can navigate another user's profile.
 Notice how it differs from the experience above:

 The user can complete multiple actions without navigating to a new page, reloading, or refreshing.
 The page the user is already on is simply updated dynamically.

 However, despite the fewer number of pages, creating and maintaining single-page applications is considerably more difficult than making traditional multi-page sites.
 The DOM needs to be updated constantly.
 The data and the user interface must constantly be synchronized even though making DOM updates is an inefficient process.

 React makes creating these modern single-page applications much easier due to its virtual DOM and data model synchronization capabilities.

-Facebook and Instagram maintain React.
-These are large, established companies with the resources to support and maintain React (and its documentation) into the foreseeable future.
+Facebook maintains React.
+It is a large, established company with the resources to support and maintain React (and its documentation) into the foreseeable future.
 Our applications will be more stable if we use well-supported tools.